-The species of water birds Butorides striatus, Tringa melanoleuca, Actitis hypoleucos, and Pluvialis squatarola are predatory birds, were living and foraging in the Northern coastal region of North Gorontalo regency.
-These species feed some fish, insects and other invertebrates in the coastal region.
-These water birds were found in coastal areas, especially at low tide which occurs on average two times a day.
-Most of the birds make their nests on the coast of the islands closest to the northern coastal including the Raja islands.
+Species of Butorides striatus, Tringa melanoleuca, Actitis hypoleucos, and Pluvialis squatarola are predatory, were living and foraging in the Northern coastal of North Gorontalo.
+These species feed some fish, insects and other invertebrates in the coastal.
+The birds were found in coastal areas, especially at low tide which occurs on average two times a day.
+Most of the birds make their nests on the coast of the Raja islands closest to the northern coastal.